 Why are my CDN URL’s different than my domain name?

-Normally your URL paths would be
+Normally your URL paths would be something similar to:

-With a CDN enabled, it becomes:
+With a CDN enabled, they become:

 What content is served by the CDN?

-Content not being found and delivered by CDN
+< strong >Content not being found and delivered by CDN

 How do I enable the CDN for my site?